alliance-genome/agr_archive_initial_prototype/README.md

 For running a local ElasticSearch instance see the [elasticsearch setup][4] for more info.

-## Running the Prouduction Enviroment
+## Running the Production Enviroment

 In a production style running the application.
 Skip the section for running the webapp and use nginx to server the webapp/dict folder as the root of the site.
 The nginx configuration is as follows: